sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

     op = SummedPaulis(num_qubits=4)

-Other expectation operators can be found in the user guide on :ref:`operators`.
+Other expectation operators can be found in the user guide on :ref:`user_guide_operators`.

 Now we can construct a QNN from the encoding circuit and the cost operator. sQUlearn offers two easy-to-use implementation of QNNs, either for regression or classification: